JiHong88/suneditor/README.md

                         buttonClass:'', // className to be added to the button title:'Test', // title property
-                        dataCommand:'test', // The js file name of the added module dataDisplay:'submenu', // The directory location under the plugins folder of the added module innerHTML:'<div class="img_editor ico_test"></div>' // The source into the button's innerHTML }]
+                        dataCommand:'test', // The js file name of the added module dataDisplay:'dialog', // The directory location under the plugins folder of the added module ('dialog', 'submenu')
+                        dataOption: '', // Options for whether the range of the dialog is inside the editor or for the entire screen
+                                        // If set to 'full', the entire screen will be used ('', 'full') innerHTML:'<div class="img_editor ico_test"></div>' // The source into the button's innerHTML }]